West Trans–New Guinea languages: History of the proposal

 Despite their geographic proximity, the Papuan languages of Timor are not closely related, and demonstration of a relationship between any of them is difficult, apart from the clearly related Alor–Pantar languages on the islands neighboring Timor.

 Arthur Capell first proposed that the Timor languages were a family in 1941, and Watuseke & Anceaux did the same for Timor–Alor–Pantar in 1973.
 Both units have been broken up in more recent classifications, though their ultimate relationship is generally accepted.

 In 1957 HKL Cowan linked the Timor languages to the West Papuan family.
 However, when Stephen Wurm expanded Trans–New Guinea in 1975, he decided Timor–Alor–Pantar belonged there, and he linked it to the South Bird's Head languages in a South Bird's Head – Timor–Alor–Pantar branch of that phylum.
 Wurm noted similarities with West Papuan, a different family, but suggested this was due to substratum influence.

 Of the Irian Highlands families, Capell linked the Dani languages to Kwerba in 1962.
 Wurm added Dani-Kwerba, the Wissel Lakes (Paniai Lakes) languages, and South Bomberai to TNG as separate branches of that family.
 Ross (2005) suggests a possible link between Dani and Paniai with his West TNG proposal, but excludes South Bird's Head as a separate branch of TNG, and Kwerba as belonging to a different family altogether.
 He did not note any connections to West Papuan.

-Vocabulary
+Vocabulary comparison

-Dani and Ekagi basic vocabulary from William A. Foley (1986):
+The following table includes Dani and Ekagi basic vocabulary from William A. Foley (1986).

+The words cited constitute translation equivalents, whether they are cognate (e.g. na-, nai- for “eat”) or not (e.g. mo, tani for “sun”).